irecheck/irecheck.github.io/icmi2023/index.md

 ## Submissions
-The workshop welcomes the submission of short papers (max 4 pages) matching the **ACM Conference Template** through the [ICMI 2023 submission system](https://new.precisionconference.com/submissions/icmi23a).
+The workshop welcomes the submission of short papers (max 4 pages) matching the  **ACM Conference Template** through the [EasyChair submission system](https://easychair.org/conferences/?conf=icmi2023miie).
 All contributions will be subject to blind peer review by a minimum of two independent experts in the field.
 The Program Committee made of academic experts in social interfaces, education, and children with special needs will ensure the acceptance of high-quality contributions.
 Accepted papers will be published on the conference proceedings.

 _**We kindly ask the authors to strictly follow the [guidelines of the conference](https://icmi.acm.org/2023/guidelines-for-authors/) for the submissions.**_